Heisenberg spin networks for realizing quantum battery with the aid of Dzyaloshinskii Moriya interaction: Results

 \section{Results}

 In this section we present the results for the eight-qubit quantum battery under different spin-chain configurations and Hamiltonian models.
 Our analysis focuses on the Ising and XXZ models, and compares their performance in terms of ergotropy and charging power.
 We also examine the influence of the battery Hamiltonian $H_B$ on the charging process by varying the parameter $\lambda \in [0, 1]$.
+In addition, we extend our analysis of QB architecture in XXZ model to varying system sizes, to explore how number of qubits influence charging performance.
+The population dynamics plots for all three geometries in Ising model and XXZ model for $D=0, 1.7$ when $\lambda = 0$ are included in the Appendix \ref{A1}.
+While the main text discusses the qualitative trends and their implications for energy transfer and ergotropy, the detailed population evolution offers an additional layer of transparency regarding how individual spin levels redistribute during the charging process.
+These plots help verify that the observed charging behavior is not an artefact of specific initial conditions or restricted parameter choices, and they serve as a diagnostic tool to distinguish whether features such as enhanced charging arise from interaction-driven dynamics rather than entanglement effects.
+Including these results in the Appendix allows one to examine the full dynamical behavior without interrupting the flow of the main discussion, while still ensuring that all supporting analyzes remain accessible.
 Unless stated otherwise, the values of the parameters used in this study are as follows: number of qubits $n = 8$, reduced Planck constant $\hbar = 1$, Larmor frequency $\omega_0 = 1$, transverse field strength $\Omega = 1$, and Heisenberg coupling constant $J = 1$.
-For the Ising model, the anisotropy parameters are $\delta = 1, \Delta = 0$, corresponding to the standard Ising model, and the DMI strength is varied as $D \in \{0, 5, 10\}$ to capture baseline, intermediate, and strong interaction regimes.
+For the Ising model, the anisotropy parameters are $\delta = 1, \Delta = 0$, corresponding to the standard Ising model, and the DMI strength is varied as $D \in \{0, 1, 2\}$ to examine the effect of increasing interaction strength.
 For the XXZ model, we set $\delta = 0, \Delta = 2$, representing anisotropy along the $z$-axis, and consider $D \in \{0, 1.7\}$, where $D=1.7$ is chosen as a representative moderate value to illustrate the impact of finite DMI without reaching the saturation regime.
 In the following subsections, we compare the results for each Hamiltonian model across the different spin-chain configurations.